-Christina Feldman is one of the people responsible for introducing Buddhism to the West.
-In the 1970’s, she, along with other dharma leaders including IMS co-founders Joseph Goldstein, Sharon Salzberg, and Jack Kornfield, returned from study in Asia and determined that the teachings should become more accessible.
+Christina Feldman is one of the people responsible for introducing insight meditation to the West.
+In the 1970s, she, along with other dharma leaders including IMS co-founders Joseph Goldstein, Sharon Salzberg, and Jack Kornfield, returned from study in Asia and determined that the teachings should become more accessible.
 She co-founded Gaia House, an insight meditation retreat center in the U.K., and began a long relationship as a teacher at IMS, launching the Family Retreat in 1982 and the Women’s Retreat in 1984.
 She continues to lead retreats today, and teaches Buddhist psychology in university settings.
 She is also the author of Mindfulness: Ancient Wisdom Meets Modern Psychology and Boundless Heart: The Buddha’s Path of Kindness, Compassion, Joy and Equanimity.

 After almost 50 years of dharma service, Christina was scheduled to teach her last retreat at IMS this spring.
 The great pandemic of 2020 interfered with those plans and the Women’s Retreat was transformed into an online experience.
 Her flexibility and enthusiasm inspired many, so we decided to check in with Christina to see how she was doing during this time of social distancing, to learn more about her quick entry into the world of online retreats, and to reflect on a long career of leadership in the dharma.

 Christina, thank you for connecting with us.
 How are you today, given everything happening in the world with COVID-19?

 Like many people my life is turned upside down.
 I have seven people in my household including two young children.
 So, everything like quietude or solitude is completely out the window.
 But we’re doing fine.
 I think we’ve all made some sort of commitment without even talking about it toward tolerance and good humor.
 I’m also very aware of how different my life is to many people who are more constrained, who are lonely, who are suffering.